Rising-Stars-by-Sunshine/Yixin_Yue/Advance_CSECON/Readme.md

 - Expand the environment to include more agents, a broader range of actions and states.
 Allow mutation/inheritance or competition between two types in a finite population.

-- Use more sophisticated learning methods, such as Frequency-Adjusted Q-learning or WoLF.
-In addition, we can also extend to other Machine Learning techniques such as Neural Networks.
+- Use more sophisticated learning methods, such as Frequency-Adjusted Q-learning(Shi and Rong 2022), Grey Wolf Optimization and Neural Networks(Emary, Zawbaa, and Grosan 2018) to learn the evolutionary dynamics in this system.

 **Question3: Brainstorm your research idea by criticizing existing research: Critiquing and Expanding upon Existing Research**

 **Research question:** How to design a practical incentive mechanism for Federated Learning with partial client participation, to ensure convergence to a globally optimal unbiased model?
+(Luo et al., 2023)

 **Methodology:** proposes a game-theoretic incentive mechanism for Federated Learning (FL) with randomized client participation.
 The server adopts a customized pricing strategy to motivate various clients to participate in FL with different probabilities.
 Each client is involved in this process by responding to the server's monetary incentive and selecting its participation level.